 - Bird feeders

-- Food waste that is easily accessible (campgrounds or camping outside of normal areas)
+- Food waste that is easily accessible (campgrounds or camping areas)

 Chances of Bear Sightings

 The presence of bears in Hocking Hills should not be intimidating as only 100 are estimated to be living in the whole state of Ohio.
 Black Bears are endangered species in Ohio and sightings are rare.